 - Remind yourself that you are not in any active danger.
 Your over sensitized nervous system has decided to raise the alarm, even though there is no real threat.
 Just reiterating to yourself the fact that there is no external threat is enough to calm you down a little.

 - Prevent feedback of fear.
-Anxiety and panic operate on fear producing more fear.
+Panic operate on fear producing more fear.
 By understanding that your nervous system is just sending you incorrect fear signals, you are preventing these signals from stimulating your nerves again and again.
 Do not believe in all the scary thoughts going through your head.
 They are not based on what is real.
-Let the fear and anxiety come up from your nervous system and evaporate as body sensations.
+Let the fear, DP feelings, and anxiety come up from your nervous system and evaporate as body sensations.

 Repeat the above four steps of the RASP technique until you have naturally calmed down.
 Over time, by using this technique you can slowly desensitize your nervous system by letting it act out and not feeding it with more worry and fear.